ntu-dsi-dcn/ntu-dsi-dcn/README.md

 ./waf --run scratch/Fat-tree-AlFares
 ```

 - The performance statistics outputs are generated in the "/statistics" folder in XML format.
-Statistics output information such as the average throughput, number of packets transmitted and packet delay can be found by opening the XML file in a text editor
+Statistics output information such as the average throughput, number of packets transmitted and packet delay can be found by opening the XML file in a text editor.
+For example, consider this command:

 ```
 ./waf --run scratch/Fat-tree
 ```

-(Command will produce a "/statistics/Fat-tree.xml" output file with the statistics information)
+The above command will produce a "/statistics/Fat-tree.xml" output file with the statistics information when the simulation is completed.